-We rely on information technology systems and network infrastructure in all areas of operations and are therefore exposed to an increased number of sophisticated cybersecurity threats.
-A cybersecurity breach of sensitive and confidential information of the Company could disrupt systems and services and could have the potential to compromise the Company's financial positions or brands, and/or otherwise adversely affect the ability to achieve our strategic goals.
+We rely on information technology systems and network infrastructure in all areas of operations and are therefore exposed to an increase number of sophisticated cybersecurity threats.
+A cybersecurity breach of sensitive and confidential information of the Company could disrupt systems and services and could the potential of compromising the Company's financial positions or brands, and/or otherwise adversely affect the ability to achieve our strategic goals.